josmar-crwdstffng/angular/aio/content/guide/component-interaction.md

 ### Test it for Parent interacts with child using *local variable*

-Test that the seconds displayed in the parent template match the seconds displayed in the child's status message.
+Test that the seconds displayed in the parent template match the seconds displayed in the status message of the child.
 Test also that clicking the *Stop* button pauses the countdown timer:

 <code-example header="component-interaction/e2e/src/app.e2e-spec.ts" path="component-interaction/e2e/src/app.e2e-spec.ts" region="countdown-timer-tests"></code-example>